 You’re missing vital channels

 There are plenty of avenues through which content can (and should) be shared.
 It really isn’t as simple as setting up a blog and stopping there.
 What about social media?
 YouTube?
-Podcasts?
+Podcasts with great art?
 Marketing emails?
 Other blogs?
 Each of those routes can prove highly beneficial if used correctly, and each piece of content you produce warrants some consideration.